Maria Scrilli: Life

-Beatification
+Beatification process

 The beatification proceedings opened in Fiesole and received the approval of the Congregation for the Causes of Saints under Pope John Paul II on 3 November 1988 which granted her the title Servant of God; what followed was a diocesan process that evaluated her life and her works as well as to ascertain how she lived a model life of virtue to a high standard.
 The process was decreed to be valid on 29 May 1992 and allowed for the postulation to compile and submit the Positio to Rome in 1996; it was at once relegated to the historical commission which met and gave its approval to the cause and its continuation on 26 November 1996.

 John Paul II declared that Scrilli had indeed lived a model Christian life of heroic virtue on 20 December 2003 and so conferred upon her the title of Venerable.

 The miracle needed for beatification was investigated on a diocesan level and was validated as being a valid and thorough investigation on 22 May 1998.
 The miracle received the papal approval of Pope Benedict XVI on 19 December 2005 and allowed for her beatification to take place.
 Cardinal José Saraiva Martins presided over the beatification on 8 October 2006 on the behalf of the pope.

-The current postulator of the cause is Vincenzo Mosca.
+The postulator of the cause is Vincenzo Mosca.